Help To Buy

 For most people, the buying of a new home, or the selling your existing home can be one of the most stressful times of your life.
 Apparently only divorce comes higher.
 Our residential property team understands this.

-They also understand the importance of communicating with everyone involved in the process, the importance of acting quickly and efficiently so there are no delays and most importantly, in providing a low cost value for money service.
+They also understand the importance of communicating with everyone involved in the process, the importance of acting quickly and efficiently so there are no delays and most importantly, in providing a value for money service.

 With property prices at an all-time high, buyers are finding it increasingly difficult to raise the 20% deposit needed to secure a home.
 The government is aware of this problem however, and has initiated the Help to Buy Scheme (HTB) as a way to help those without a large deposit purchase their first property or move into a new home.